-Joel Roston is a composer, producer, guitar player, and teacher living in Boston, MA.
+Joel Roston is a composer, producer, sound designer, guitar player, and teacher living in Boston, MA.

 Among numerous commercials, independent videos, web-originals, and films, Joel composed, performed and recorded the score for the independent television comedy “Sharing,” which, in 2015, was picked up for pilot-production by NBC.
 He scored the 2017 PBS American Experience short The Turner Diaries: A Call to Action, co-composed music for the Dwight D. Eisenhower Memorial with award-winning composer John Kusiak, and contributed orchestrations/arrangements and prepared scores for the films Uncle Nick and PBS’s The Battle of Chosin.
 Joel arranged, orchestrated, and produced the backing track to Comusica, the centerpiece of MIT’s 2020 online commencement ceremony.

-He has written music for a number of ensembles including Boston Nonet, The Brooklyn Brass, Till By Turning, Evan Ziporyn’s Critical Band, Dedham Country Day School, and Duo Orfeo, as well as several compositions for the solo classical guitar.
+Joel has written music for a number of ensembles including RAHA Duo, Boston Nonet, Brooklyn Brass, Till By Turning, Evan Ziporyn’s Critical Band, Dedham Country Day School, and Duo Orfeo, as well as several compositions for solo classical and electric guitar.

 Joel studied classical guitar performance at the University of Hartford’s Hartt School during which time he also completed Anthony Braxton’s “Musical Systems” class at Wesleyan University.